LevinShao/Game/Portfolio.md

 - High scores or other records to track the player's best runs locally or online.
 ### **Functional Requirements**
 **User Interaction:**

-- The game will be able to process the user inputs and let them control the character, interact with objects and NPCs, attack enemies and bosses, and select and switch weapons
+Since my game will be suitable for PC only, players can only interact with the game using keyboard and mouse controls.
-- Users will be able to control and move the character around the map using the A and D keys, or the left and right arrow keys.
+- Players will be able to control and move the character around the map using the A and D keys, or the left and right arrow keys
-  - When the user presses the A/left arrow key, the character will move left.
+  - When the user presses the A/left arrow key, the character will move left
-  - When the user presses the D/right arrow key, the character will move right.
+  - When the user presses the D/right arrow key, the character will move right
-- Users make the character jump by pressing the W/spacebar/up arrow key.
+- Players can jump by pressing the W/spacebar/up arrow key
+- Players can sneak/crouch by pressing the S/down arrow key
-- Users can interact with objects and NPCs by pressing the E key.
+- Players can interact with objects and NPCs by pressing the E key
-  - When they press the E key on an object, depending on what the object is, the player can either add it to their inventory, or the object can deal effects on the player.
+  - When they press the E key on an object, depending on what type of object it is, the player can either add it to their inventory, open the object, or the object can deal effects on the player
   - When they press the E key on a NPC, they can activate their dialogue.
-The user can proceed with the NPC's dialogue by pressing the F key.
+The user can proceed with the NPC's dialogue by pressing the F key
-  - Also, when the NPC is displaying their dialogue, the game will not let player make any other interactions other than proceeding with the dialogue.
+  - Also, when the NPC is displaying their dialogue, the game will not let player make any other interactions other than proceeding with the dialogue
+- The player will be able to open their inventory by pressing the Q key.
+The user can then use their mouse to interact with objects inside of their inventory
+- The player will be able to open a pause menu that pauses player progress.
+After that, the player can use the mouse to decide what they want to do next (e.g. quit, restart, resume)
+- The player can select and equip different weapons/abilities using their mouse when not in a battle
+- My game can support the player to use 3 abilities and store 3 weapons in their inventory at once.
+But during battles, the player can only attack enemies/bosses with one weapon.
+Therefore, players can either use their mouse or use the O and P keys to switch to a different weapon during an intense battle, and they can use the Z/X/C keys to activate and deactivate their 3 abilities.
+(Z for ability 1, X for ability 2 and C for ability 3)
-- The player is able to open and navigate through the main menu, pause menu or settings
+- The player can use their mouse to navigate the main menu and scroll through the settings.
+The player can make adjustments in the settings depending on their needs with their mouse

 **Core Gameplay:**
 - Each level will be randomly generated, featuring different room layouts, enemy spawns, and item placements